mil/School/notes/PHIL-4224/Final/Value-of-K.md

             - D & A ---> Any JTB
     - must go above this heirarchy
         * D&A that are somehow connected is better than unconnect D & A
         * value of knowledge flow in part from the motive

-4. Describe what Zagzebski calls the New Gettier Problem, based in the value problem.
+4.  **Describe what Zagzebski calls the New Gettier Problem, based in the value problem.
 How is it similar to the original Gettier problem?
 How is it different?
-Be sure to explain the difference between admirable beliefs and desirable beliefs.
+Be sure to explain the difference between admirable beliefs and desirable beliefs.**
     - THe new Gettier problem is the difference between sucess through virtue and sucess and virtue.
         * Fake barn case
             - Call barn a barn, success and virtue
     - Appears that you have succes and virtue
         * Success and virtue = attributiable to luck
-        * Success through virtue =
+        * Success through virtue

 Greco, The value problem
 -------------------------
-1. Greco carefully separates out four different questions that one might pose as the "value problem" in epistemology.
-Explain each question and how it differs from the other.
+1.  **Greco carefully separates out four different questions that one might pose as the "value problem" in epistemology.
+Explain each question and how it differs from the other.**
     - The four questions are
         1. Why is knowledge valuable?
         2. Why is knowledge more valuable than true belief?